geekitude/dokuwiki-template-mixture/README.md

 # dokuwiki-template-mixture
-Experimental template based on [KNACCS](http://github.com) and [Schnaps.it](http://schnaps.it/) :)
+Experimental template based on DW's minimal Starter template, [KNACCS](http://github.com) framework and [Schnaps.it](http://schnaps.it/) HTML5 template :)

-See template.info.txt for main info
+* See template.info.txt for main info
-See LICENSE for license info
+* See LICENSE for license info